-This fly fishing term has two meanings:
+Dragging the fly fishing term has two meanings:

 - An unnatural pulling of a floating or submerged fly such that it moves at a different rate than the current, often (at least on the surface) creating a “V” in the water.